borealis31/MW208_AUTON_RACECARS/README.md

 θ (theta) | Angle of pitch
 ψ (psi) | Angle of yaw
-q | Column vector (x; y; psi; z; theta)
+q | Column vector (x; y; psi; z; theta) w | Distance from (x,y) to closest point on the center-line of the track w_track | Width of the track